adpatil2/SNAP/README.md

 Here we share our code to reproduce SNAP results on both CIFAR-10 (Fig.~2(b,d,f) in the paper) and ImageNet (Fig.~3(b,d,f) in the paper).
 We also share corresponding pretrained models to facilitate quick reproduction of our results.

-Importantly, these codes illustrate how ElliNoise can be employed in a given training setup with minimal modifications and no additional hyperparameter tuning.
+Importantly, these codes illustrate how SNAP can be employed in a given training setup with minimal modifications and no additional hyperparameter tuning.

-This illustrative shared code is based on publicly available [SmoothAdv](https://github.com/Hadisalman/smoothing-adversarial) code.
-As mentioned in the paper, ElliNoise augmentation of SmoothAdv is achieved via drop-in replacement of white noise by ElliNoise.

 The repository is organized in the following folders:
 ```